SamSemSim/facial-emotion-recognition/README.md

 The training script will:
 - Load the dataset from the `dataset` folder
-- Train for 250 epochs
+- Train for 100 epochs
 - Save the best model based on validation accuracy
 - Show training progress and metrics
+- Apply learning rate scheduling for better convergence

 ### Real-time Emotion Detection